Dan enjoys writing about the origins of the most popular holidays from around the world.

-During this period the Celts of the day also adopted the Gregorian calendar and the date of Samhain was fixed at October 31, where it has remains to this day.
+During this period the Celts of the day also adopted the Gregorian calendar, and the date of Samhain was fixed at October 31st, where it has remained to this day.
 The only real change has been to shorten it to one day rather than three, and to modify the "day" - remember, the Celts would have considered Nov.
 1 as the actual "day" while we now consider it to be Oct.
-31.
+31st.

 Europeans of the middle ages had a definite fear of cats in general and particularly black cats.
 Primarily nocturnal, hunters to the core, they make humans uncomfortable.
 Often associated with witchcraft, cats are obviously evil.
 Cats often "see" things that aren't there, giving rise to the idea that they are seeing spirits and adding evidence to the known fact that they are evil.